OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/04-encode-escape-data.md

 5. Apply canonicalization to convert unicode data into a standard form
 6. Ensure the output encoding is safe for all target systems
 7. In particular sanitize all output used for operating system commands
+8. Sanitize potentially dangerous characters before using the data to call another service

 #### 2. Contextual output encoding